Russia–Syria relations: 2015 Russian military intervention

-On 30 September 2015, Russia began a military intervention in the Syrian Civil War in support of Bashar al-Assad's government, consisting of air strikes against Syrians that oppose the government.
-In addition, ISIS and Assad's forces fight against opposition groups (FSA).
-With Vladimir Putin's support, Assad's troops are fighting Free Syrian Army all throughout the country.
-Expressing Russian, Iranian, and Syrian support for each other, the Chairman of the Iranian parliament's, (aka Islamic Consultative Assembly or Majlis) National Security and Foreign Policy Committee — Heshmat-Allah Falahat Pishe — stated during an interview on Russia Today TV on February 1, 2019: "Russian, Iranian, and Syrian soldiers shed their blood together in Syria. ...
+On 30 September 2015, Russia began a military intervention in the Syrian Civil War in support of Bashar al-Assad's government, consisting of air strikes against Syrians who opposed the government.
+In addition, ISIS and Assad's forces fought against opposition groups (FSA).
+With Vladimir Putin's support, Assad's troops were fighting the Free Syrian Army throughout the country.
+Expressing Russian, Iranian, and Syrian support for each other, the Chairman of the Iranian parliament's, (aka Islamic Consultative Assembly or Majlis) National Security and Foreign Policy Committee – Heshmat-Allah Falahat Pishe – stated during an interview on Russia Today TV on 1 February 2019: "Russian, Iranian, and Syrian soldiers shed their blood together in Syria. ...
 I do now know why the Russians hesitate to say that our relationship is strategic.
 We have fought together and Russia is under American sanctions, just like us.
 In order to deal with that, we expect more cooperation from the Russian side."

 In May 2019, The Moscow Times reported that "Fifty-five percent of Russian respondents say their country should end its military campaign in Syria, up from 49 percent in August 2017, according to a poll published by Levada".

+During the Northwestern Syrian offensive in 2024, the Russian Air Force conducted airstrikes in support of Assad's regime, bombing civilian targets in the Idlib and Hama regions, specifically urban neighbourhoods and refugee camps, including Morek, Khan Sheikhoun, Kafranbel, Hazarin, and Tal Kawkabah.
+At least 50 people are reported to have been killed by the airstrikes.
+After a phone conversation between Iranian and Russian presidents, the Kremlin released a statement that "Unconditional support was expressed for the actions of the legitimate authorities of Syria to restore constitutional order and the territorial integrity of the country".

-Ukraine War
+Russian invasion of Ukraine

-In May 2022, The Guardian reported that 50 Syrian specialists skilled in making and delivering barrel bombs, have been in Russia for several weeks working alongside officials from the Russian military to help potentially deliver a bombing campaign similar to the Syrian barrel bomb campaign.
+In May 2022, The Guardian reported that 50 Syrian specialists skilled in making and delivering barrel bombs have been in Russia for several weeks working alongside officials from the Russian military to help potentially deliver a bombing campaign similar to the Syrian barrel bomb campaign.